budisantosoku/SANTETIN/README.md

-# 💀🔮 Santet Online 🦠💥
+# 💀🔮 Santetin 🦠💥

-**Santet Online** is a powerful desktop application built with Electron to perform website stress tests, penetration testing simulations, DDOS attacks, and traffic jingling for testing and educational purposes.
+**Santetin** is a powerful desktop application built with Electron to perform website stress tests, penetration testing simulations, DDOS attacks, and traffic jingling for testing and educational purposes.

 > ⚠️ **Disclaimer:** This tool is intended for educational and testing purposes only.
 Do not use it against any website without explicit permission from the owner.